CPAN-Security/security.metacpan.org/docs/security-policy-for-authors.md

 > Security vulnerabilties can be reported by e-mail to the current
 > project maintainers at <fobar@example.com>.
 >
-> Please include as many details, including code samples, so that we
+> Please include as many details as possible, including code samples,
-> can reproduce the issue.
+> so that we can reproduce the issue.
 >
 > If this is a 0-day vulnerability that is actively being exploited,
 > then please copy the report to the CPAN Security Group (CPANSec) at